Ludis-ET/Bank-Account/FoP I/readme.md

   - A special pin number is assigned to the bank manager.
   - Transaction type 'S' is added to open the bank, accessible only to the manager.

-- **Manager Transactions (Accessible only to the manager):**
-  - S: Open the bank.
-  - P: Print account information.
-  - I: Compute interest.
-  - E: Exit program.

 - **Account Initialization:**
   - In an 'Open' transaction, the user chooses the pin number for the account.

-Feel free to modify the program according to your specific requirements.